Opening the Sandbox

-- The Legend of Zelda: Ocarina of Time.
-After you (finally) leave the village, all of Hyrule Field is open to you.
-When you get the Master Sword, you then gain full access to most of the areas you visited previously (even if you're still missing some key pieces of gear.)
+- The Legend of Zelda: Ocarina of Time: After you leave Kokiri Forest (which can only be done after completing the first dungeon), all of Hyrule Field is open to you.
+When you get the Master Sword, you then gain full access to most of the areas you visited previously, even if you're still missing some key pieces of gear.

 - When you finally break the Skull Kid's curse in The Legend of Zelda: Majora's Mask.
 As a human, you finally have a decent melee weapon and can leave town.

 - The Legend of Zelda Oracle games opens up three times, each time when you gain a new method of time travel, or a new season to summon.

 - The Legend of Zelda: The Wind Waker: Your boat won't let you leave a small linear path at first.
 After you complete the second dungeon, you're free to sail wherever you want and explore the whole map.
 Most people wait until they get the Ballad of Gales, though, because otherwise you'd have to sail all that distance by yourself.